syncfusion-content/blazor-docs/blazor/speeddial/positions.md

 ## Programmatically Refresh the Position

 Refreshes the speed dial button position.
-Use this method to re-position button when the `target` is resized.
+Use `RefreshPositionAsync` method to re-position button when the `target` is resized.

 ```cshtml